The free group does not have the finite cover property: Limit groups

 \end{lemma}

-\begin{definition}[Sela] Let $\Gamma$ be a torsion-free hyperbolic group.
-A group $L$ is a $\Gamma$-limit group if it can be obtained as the quotient of a finitely generated group $G$ by $Ker\lambda$ where $\lambda$ is an action of $G$ on a real tree obtained as in Lemma \ref{LimitAction}. \end{definition}
+\begin{definition}[Sela] A group $L$ is a limit group if it can be obtained as the quotient of a finitely generated group $G$ by $Ker\lambda$ where $\lambda$ is an action of $G$ on a real tree obtained as in Lemma \ref{LimitAction}. \end{definition}